thomasvolk/cellular-automat/README.md

 # cellular-js

-cellular-js is a javascript library of a cellular automat like conways game of life.
+cellular-automat is a javascript library of a cellular automat like conways game of life.

 prepare: